 By now you might be wondering just what is a Biblical novel anyway?
-Is it a novel which at any point refers to the Bible?
-Not exactly.
-A Biblical novel is actually a type of historical novel.
+Is it a novel which, at any point refers to or quotes the Bible?
+No. A Biblical novel is actually a type of historical novel.
 It is a work of Biblical fiction, which is sub-genre of historical fiction.
-Thus a Biblical novel is actually a historical novel which takes place entirely in Biblical times or times at which the events recorded in the Bible took place and reflects one or more of these Biblical events to some extent.
+Thus a Biblical novel is actually a historical novel which takes place entirely in times at which the events recorded in the Bible took place and reflects one or more of these Biblical events to some extent.

 For more, check out this hub:

 My unique Biblical Novel, "Of Such Is The Kingdom, A Novel of Biblical Times" is a unique blend of stories of seekers from different walks of life who might have lived then.
-Unlike "The Robe," "Ben Hur," or "The Silver Chalice" (see above), this novel poses no extra-Biblical miracles, but use fiction to point to truth and points especially to the truth of the passion of Jesus and how it brings eternal salvation to those who accept it.
-This novel is also unique because it has a unique writing style combines poetry, straight dialogue and 1st person stream-of-consciousness narration with the 3rd person narrative.
+Unlike "The Robe," "Ben Hur," or "The Silver Chalice" (see above), this novel poses no extra-Biblical miracles, but use fiction to point to truth.
+See below for more reasons why my Biblical novel is uuique,

 - A historical anachronism: The attribution of non-conformity to two of the characters

 - The use of poetry interwoven into the narrative